SillyTavern/SillyTavern-Docs/Usage/Core Concepts/characterdesign.md

 ### Replacement tags (macros)

-**This list may be incomplete.
-Use the `/help macros` slash command in SillyTavern chat to get the list of macros that work in your instance.**
+**This list may be incomplete or outdated.
+Use the `/help macros` slash command in any SillyTavern chat to get the list of macros that work in your instance.**

 A list of tags that are replaced when sending to generate: